cheblin/AdHoc-protocol/README.md

 3. Create a new java Project in your IDE and make reference to downloaded metadata annotations.
 (On **Android Studio** you have to [add JAVA Library module](https://developer.android.com/studio/projects/android-library.html) or edit  [build.gradle](https://github.com/cheblin/BlackBox_LEDBlink_Demo/blob/master/Examples/Android/app/build.gradle) file.
 Find/add **java.srcDirs** option.)
 3. Compose your protocol description file (it should be in UTF8 encoding). **[Rules.](http://www.unirail.org/)**
 4. Ensure that description file can me compiled without any errors.
-5. Attach you description file to the email and send it to the address **OneBlackBoxPlease@outlook.com**
+5. Upload your protocol descriptor file with [ClientAgent](https://github.com/cheblin/ClientAgent)
-6. In a short time getting zipped archive of your generated, fully tested source code in reply.<br>
+6. In a short time getting your generated, fully tested source code in reply.<br>
 In addition it will contain **Demo and Test** file - examples of using generated API and one of the passsed test, respectively.
-7. For comfortable work with generated java code, please install **[SlimEnum plugin](https://plugins.jetbrains.com/plugin/10316-slimenum)** from Intellij plugin repository.